bseverns/seedBox/docs/README.md

 ## How this folder is organized

+- `builder_bootstrap.md`
+  - The onboarding field manual.
+Covers environment setup, wiring diagrams, and lab ideas for students.
+Read this first if you're powering hardware.
 - `roadmaps/`
   - Living design documents for in-flight engines.
 Each roadmap walks through intent, constraints, and open TODOs so future contributors can land new